TheThingGoesSkra/Kali-Tools-Installation/README.md

   - Pureline
   - Powerline

-To add new tools, only the "Tools.xml" file must be modified according to the following pattern :
+To add new tools, only the "Tools_20XX.xml" file must be modified according to the following pattern :

 ```
 <Category>